 All fruits and vegetables contain some amount of vitamin C.

-Fruits with the highest sources of vitamin C include:
+Fruits with the highest content of vitamin C include:

 - Citrus fruits and juices, such as orange and grapefruit